Mekazstan/Predictive-Maintenance/README.md

 Make sure to install the required libraries using the following:
 - pip install matplotlib plotly seaborn pandas scikit-learn imbalanced-learn joblib

+# ABOUT THE CODE
+This code does several things related to predictive maintenance using machine learning.
+Let me break it down:

+- Data Loading and Exploration:
+The code starts by loading a dataset named "predictive_maintenance.csv" into a data structure called a DataFrame using the pandas library.
+It then displays the first 5 rows of this dataset to give an initial overview of what the data looks like.

+- Exploratory Data Analysis (EDA):
+The code performs Exploratory Data Analysis to ensure the quality of the data before training the model.
+It creates a heatmap showing the correlation between different numeric variables, helping identify relationships in the data.

+- Visualizing Feature Distributions:
+Next, it visualizes the distribution of specific numeric features in the dataset using histograms and boxplots, making it easier to understand how these features vary.

+- Machine Failure Analysis:
+It creates a bar chart to visualize the count of machine failures, providing insight into the frequency of failures.

+- Descriptive Statistics:
+The code displays descriptive statistics of the dataset, giving a summary of key metrics like mean, standard deviation, and quartiles.

+- Data Preprocessing:
+It checks for any missing values in the dataset and drops columns that are not needed for prediction.
+The code then engineers two new features, namely "Temperature Difference" and "Power," from existing features.

+- Model Training:
+The dataset is split into training and testing sets.
+It uses the Synthetic Minority Over-Sampling Technique (SMOTE) to handle imbalanced data during training.
+The code employs a Decision Tree Classifier within a pipeline for model training.

+- Model Evaluation:
+The trained model is evaluated using metrics like confusion matrix, accuracy, and classification report.
+These metrics help assess how well the model performs in predicting machine failure.

+- Saving the Model:
+The trained model is saved for future use, enabling easy deployment without retraining.

+- Predicting Tool Wear for New Data:
+A new dataset with specific parameter values is created to predict tool wear using the trained model.
+The code loads the saved model and makes predictions for the new data.

+- Printing Results:
+The confusion matrix for the new data is displayed, along with additional information based on the prediction.

+In summary, this code is a comprehensive pipeline for building, training, evaluating, and using a machine learning model for predictive maintenance.
+It involves data exploration, visualization, model training, and result interpretation.